SumitxThokar/Learning-Loop-ML-Edition/README.md

 ## Day 62 - 9/19/2023
 - Understood how unpaired image-to-image translation differs from paired translation and took a surface overview of how CycleGAN work and its components like two GANs, cycle consistency.

+## Day 63 - 9/20/2023
+- Understood the concept of Least Squares Loss and Identity loss in GANs and learned putting every thing all together.
+Alos learned how and where we can apply Cycle GAN and its variants.

+## Day 64 - 9/21/2023
+- Worked on Programming Assignment where I wirite generative model based on the paper Unpaired Image to Image Translation using Cycle Consistent Adversarial Networks ie CycleGAN.